 Going out with friends doesn't have to change, it simply involves a bit of research.
 In the UK, we take it for granted that restaurants have a vegetarian alternative.
 Some places have more choice than others, so to avoid snacking on sides all night while everyone else tucks in, I suggest scoping out the menu online beforehand.

-Do you have a child who wants to be or already is vegetarian.
+Do you have a child who wants to be or already is vegetarian?
 Find out what you need to know in our Top 10 tips for veggie kids.

 Tempted to go veggie?
-Visit our vegetarian recipe collections.
+Try our recipes...

 Are you a vegetarian with tips to share?
 Or are you thinking of going vegetarian and have questions to ask?
 Let us know in the comments below...